netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-service-type-lb.md

 3. Edit the `citrix-k8s-cpx-ingress.yml` file and specify the required values.

-      - The argument `–configmap` specifies the ConfigMap location for the Citrix ingress controller in the form of namespace or name.
+      - The argument `–configmap` specifies the ConfigMap location for the Netscaler ingress controller in the form of namespace or name.

       -	The environment variable `NS_VIP` to specify the external IP to be used for all Ingress resources.
 (This is a required parameter)

-4. Apply the `citrix-k8s-cpx-ingress.yml` file to create a daemonset which starts Netscaler CPX and the Citrix ingress controller.
+4. Apply the `citrix-k8s-cpx-ingress.yml` file to create a daemonset which starts Netscaler CPX and the Netscaler ingress controller.

           kubectl apply -f citrix-k8s-cpx-ingress.yml